Counting Steps: A New Approach to Objective Probability in Physics: Conclusion: Probability as Distance Measure

-The amount of physical resources that separate two physical states is an objective feature of the world.
-Computational complexity theory simply allows us to map this feature onto $[0,1]$, and this mapping, as we have shown, has all the characteristics of a discrete probability function.
+Concluding, we have argued that he amount of physical resources that separate two physical states is an objective feature of the world, and that computational complexity theory allows us to map this feature onto $[0,1]$.
+This mapping, as we have shown, has all the characteristics of a discrete probability function, that can be interpreted as a measure of precision and control.